 Learning Objective: Tax liability can be reduced through proper tax planning.
 This study note will help to understand importance of tax planning.
-Further, it also covers various aspect involved in tax planning.
+Further, it also covers various aspect involved in tax

+Cho ose the correct alternative and also provide your justification

-- In respect of which are tax planning cannot be attempted at the time of setting-up of new business entity -
+1. In respect of which are tax planning cannot be attempted at the time of setting-up of new business entity -

-- (a) Form of organization
+(a) Form of organization

-- (b) Locational aspects
+(b) Locational aspects

-- (c) Nature of business
+(c) Nature of business

-- (d) Corporate restructuring
+(d) Corporate restructuring

+Reason:

 Corporate restructuring can not be attempted at the time of setting-up of new business entity.

-- 2. Filing return of income within prescribed time limit is \\\\\.
+2. Filing return of income within prescribed time limit is

-- (a) tax planning
+(a) tax planning

-- (b) tax management
+(b) tax management

-- (c) tax evasion
+(c) tax evasion

-- (d) tax avoidance
+(d) tax avoidance

+Reason:

 Tax management is a procedure to comply with the provisions of the law.
 Filing of return of income within prescribed time limit is compliance of law.

-3. "We think time has come for us to depart from Westminster principle \\\\\ tax planning may be legitimate provided it is within the framework of law.
-Colourable devices cannot be part of tax planning and it is wrong to encourage or entertain the belief that it is honourable to avoid the payment of tax by resorting to dubious methods.
+3. "We think time has come for us to depart from Westminster principle tax planning may be legitimate provided it is within the framework of law.
+Colourable devices cannot be part of tax planning and it is wrong to encourage or entertain the belief that it is honourable to avoid the

+payment of tax by resorting to dubious methods.
 It is the obligation of every citizen to pay the honestly without resorting to subterfuges."